UrbanCode/Siebel-UCD/README.md

 Note: This is not the plugin distributable!
 This is the source code.
 To find the installable plugin, go into the 'Releases' tab, and download a stable version.

 ### License
-This plug-in is protected under the [Eclipse Public 1.0 License](http://www.eclipse.org/legal/epl-v10.html)
+This plugin is protected under the [Eclipse Public 1.0 License](http://www.eclipse.org/legal/epl-v10.html)

 ### Compatibility
-	The IBM UrbanCode Deploy automation plug-in works with Siebel version 8.X.
+	The IBM UrbanCode Deploy automation plugin works with Siebel version 8.X.
-	This plug-in requires version 6.1.1 or later of IBM UrbanCode Deploy.
+	This plugin requires version 6.1.1 or later of IBM UrbanCode Deploy.

 ### Installation
 	The packaged zip is located in the releases folder.
 No special steps are required for installation.
-	See Installing plug-ins in UrbanCode Deploy.
+	See Installing plugins in UrbanCode Deploy.
 Download this zip file if you wish to skip the manual build step.
 Otherwise, download the entire Siebel-UCD and run the "ant" command in the top level folder.
 This should compile the code and create a new distributable zip within the releases folder.
 Use this command if you wish to make your own changes to the plugin.

+    Note: Two Siebel specific jars are required to run this plugin: Siebel.jar and SiebelJI_enu.jar.
+    These can be downloaded from Oracle's website.
+To install the jars, follow these steps: first extract the plugin, then copy the jars into the /lib directory, re-zip the extracted plugin files, and install as normal into UCD.
+These jars must be named as stated above.

 ### History
     Version 4